WHAT SHOULD I BRING TO AN ENDURO?

 Mount the number decal on your front number plate.
-If you already have a number on your plate for Hare Scrambles or Motocross, that number will be irrelevant, you’ll stick the decal on top of it.
-Attach your scorecard to your front fender by duct taping around edges, taking care not to tape over any sections that will be written on by the check station personnel.
+If you already have a number on your front plate for Hare Scrambles or Motocross, that number will be irrelevant, you’ll stick the decal on top of it.
+Attach your scorecard to your front fender by duct taping around edges, taking care not to tape over any sections that will be written on by the Checkpoint personnel.

 WHAT IS A RESTART FORMAT ENDURO?

 All Enduros in AMA District 23 are now “Restart Format”.
 This type of Enduro takes the question out of when you need to go your fastest.
 A wristwatch is recommended, but usually not necessary.
 The Restart Enduro is broken into “Test” sections followed by “Transfer” sections.
-Transfer sections with get you from one test section to another.
-A typical Restart Format Enduro may be similar to the following description: Show up to the start line 10 minutes or so earlier than your scheduled departure time.
+Transfer sections will get you from one test section to another.
+A typical Restart Format Enduro can be summarized with the following: Show up to the start line 10 minutes or earlier than your scheduled departure time.
 If the first section is a test section, you will go as fast as you can until the end of that section.
-At the end of the test section you will come to a check station where race workers will write the time on your fender mounted scorecard.
+At the end of the test section you will come to a Checkpoint where race workers will write the time on your fender mounted scorecard.
 After your time is recorded, you will ride at a brisk pace through the transfer section that will take you to start of next test section.
 Normally if you didn’t have too many problems in the test and transfer sections, you will now have some free time to grab a drink, snack, or possibly gas before the next test section starts.
 And of course, you’ll definitely want to compare your test section time with your friends, to see who’s fastest.
 That’s imperative!